jacksleight/statamic-bard-mutator/docs/installation.md

 ## Enabling Advanced Features

 Advanced features such as [data mutators](mutators#data-mutators) and [metadata](mutators#metadata) require deeper access to Tiptap's rendering process, which isn't avaliable by default.
-Bard Mutator includes an extended Tiptap Editor class that provides this access.
+Bard Mutator includes an extended Tiptap Editor class that makes this access possible.
 To enable these features simply bind the Bard Mutator Editor class in your app service providers `register()` method:

 ```php
 $this->app->bind(